Csejrup/SocialNetworkingApp/Readme.md

 ## API Endpoints Testing via cURL
-You can test the application using these curl or Postman requests:
+You can test the application using these curl or Postman requests.
+Obs.
+You need to change the id's in the GET requests.

 ### User requests